zertyz/encryptable-tokio-fs/README.md

 2) To enable encryption, call `encryptable-tokio-fs::fs::set_key()`.
 All file operations, from that point on, will be encrypted.
 3) By not setting a key, file operations will be exactly the same as `tokio::fs` -- a.k.a., "plain-text".

-# Global context vs Instanciated

-On the above usage example, a single key would be used for all file operations -- since the easiest integration path is to keep using the global context.

-Nonetheless, there are APIs to instantiate the encryptable FS layer

 ## Pre-release API

-We are in the pre-release API, where only the `CryptableAsyncReader` & `CryptableAsyncWriter` are implemented.
+We are in the pre-release API, where only a small -- but very useful portion -- of the whole API is implemented.

-This is good for a great deal of file operations, but still lacking:
+Specifically, the `CryptorAsyncReader` & `CryptorAsyncWriter` are fully implemented, effectively allowing the provided `File` object to be encrypted.

+On the other side, we are still lacking:
 1) File Name & Path encryption
 2) Traversing the filesystem (encrypted portion of it)
 3) Seek support